 Language exchange programmes pair you with a native speaker who wants to learn your language.
 This mutual learning experience can help you improve your language skills, gain insights into the local culture, and build meaningful friendships.

-The University of Manchester offers a language exchange programme where students are matched based on the languages they want to learn and teach.
+Example: The University of Manchester offers a language exchange programme where students are matched based on the languages they want to learn and teach.
 By meeting regularly with a language partner, you can improve your English while helping them learn your native language.

 7. Be Open and Approachable